j3po/rodecasterfilesplit/README.md

 ## General

 The batch files (Windows only!) require one parameter and can have an optional parameter.
+The script does not check for existance of the inputfile and ALWAYS overwrites the output files without asking for permissions!

 The first parameter is the inputfile, which is the rodecaster PolyWAV file.
 This filename is given to the `ffmpeg` command and processed.